dkobak/high-dim-ridge/README.md

 # The optimal ridge penalty for real-world high-dimensional data can be zero or negative due to the implicit ridge regularization
 Dmitry Kobak, Jonathan Lomond, Benoit Sanchez
 https://arxiv.org/abs/1805.10939
-*Journal of Machine Learning*, in press
+*Journal of Machine Learning Research*, in press

 ![optimal lambdas](cover.png)